danm0e/react-training-presentation/slides/3-0-React/0-1-Intro-React.md

 </div>

 Note:
-- Component on the left
+- Overall component on the left which would represent an organism
-- Breakdown on the right
+- Then an example of how we'd break that in to molecules and atoms on the right

-<a href="https://react.dev/learn/thinking-in-react" target="_blank">React Docs</a>

 ---